aurelien-brabant/legacy-aurelienbrabant.fr/posts/getting-started-with-the-minilibx.md

 ```

 That's a really simple function, but there is something interesting here.
 What the `mlx_init` function actually returns is a **void pointer**.
-If you're not familiar with it, a void pointer is basically an address, but the compiler doesn't know what type this address is pointing too.
+If you're not familiar with it, a void pointer is basically an address, but the compiler doesn't know what type this address is pointing to.
 That's the easiest
 way to build a kind of "generic" in C.

 In reality, the minilibx returns the address of a `t_xvar` element, which is the big structure containing all the useful stuff I was talking about earlier.